zenobio93/seat-docs/docs/admin_guides/role_based_access_control.md

 - Next, affiliate the role with the corporation(s) for whom this role should act as an accountant.
 - Optionally, assign some users to the role.
 You can assign users at a later stage too.

+!!! info "Roles and assigning corporation members"
+    Automatically assigning users to a role based on ingame role, title or corporation/alliance membership is not part of the core SeAT packages and to do this you would need a SeAT plugin like [herpaderpaldent/seat-groups].
+Affiliation **does not give permissions** to users, but restricts access to use given permissions only on specified entities.

 Your configured role from the above example may now look as follows:

 ![corp accountant role](https://i.imgur.com/fF1IUqT.png)

+Users assigned this role would be able to see corporation ledger, corporation wallet journal, corporation transactions and corporation summary pages of the affiliated corp 'The Warp Core Stabilizers'.

 ## Permissions
 The next list is a short definition of what the currently available permissions are and which sections of SeAT they grant access to.
 For the latest list of available permissions, please refer to the definitions file in the `eveseat/web` package [here].